Last updated: 20 February 2025

 2020

-A report by the UN Special Rapporteur on freedom of religion or belief, following a visit to Sri Lanka, noted that LGBT people reported that religious teaching was a significant factor in the marginalisation of the community and led to deep personal struggles for those who had to attempt to reconcile their religious beliefs with their sexual and gender identities.
+report by the UN Special Rapporteur on freedom of religion or belief, following a visit to Sri Lanka, noted that LGBT people reported that religious teaching was a significant factor in the marginalisation of the community and led to deep personal struggles for those who had to attempt to reconcile their religious beliefs with their sexual orientation and gender identities.

 2017